Celebrating Thanksgiving Overseas

 Our Thanksgivings in Panama have been easy to organize and uneventful.
 This country has been making an effort for decades to import the American way of life, and this is nowhere more evident than in Panama City’s big supermarkets.

 At Riba Smith, for example, starting late October, displays offer Ocean Spray cranberry sauce, Libby’s pumpkin pie filling, ready-made pie crust, Stove Top stuffing, and oversized roasting pans.
 One area of the freezer section is given over to turkeys, available in any size you might want up to 30 pounds.

 For Lief and me, one of the biggest upsides of living and investing overseas the way we now long have been is the chance it’s given us to become part of communities in the places where we’ve settled.

-In Ireland, in Paris, and now in Panama City, we’ve made friends and connections.
-We’ve established the infrastructure of a life.
+In Ireland, in Paris, and in Panama, we’ve made friends and connections.
+We’ve established the infrastructure of a life in series.
 Thanksgiving is an opportunity to recognize and appreciate the communities that have welcomed and supported us.

 Around the table in Panama City with our family tonight for this year’s Thanksgiving celebration will be other Americans, but also friends and colleagues who hail from France, Germany, Britain, Colombia, Jamaica, and Panama.
 For many of them, it’ll be their first Thanksgiving ever.